jundalisay/sp/content/en/research/maxwell/treatise/chapter-09b.md

-First Class.—Metals, &c.
+## First Class.—Metals, &c.

-116. The first class includes all the metals, whether in the solid or liquid state, together with some other substances not regarded by chemists as met- als.
-In these the smallest external electromotive force is capable of producing an electric current, and this current continues to flow as long as the electro- motive force continues to act, without producing any change in the chemical properties of the substance.
-The strength of the permanent current is pro- portional to the electromotive force.
+116. The first class includes all the metals, whether in the solid or liquid state, together with some other substances not regarded by chemists as metals.
+In these the smallest external electromotive force is capable of producing an electric current, and this current continues to flow as long as the electromotive force continues to act, without producing any change in the chemical properties of the substance.

+The strength of the permanent current is proportional to the electromotive force.
 The ratio of the numerical value of the electromotive force to that of the current is called the Resistance of the conductor.

-The same thing may be otherwise stated by saying that the flow of the current is opposed by an internal electromotive force, proportional to the strength of the current, and to a quantity called the Resistance of the conduc- tor, depending on its form and nature.
+The same thing may be otherwise stated by saying that the flow of the current is opposed by an internal electromotive force, proportional to the strength of the current, and to a quantity called the Resistance of the conductor, depending on its form and nature.
 When the strength of the current is such that this internal electromotive force balances the external electromotive force the current neither increases nor diminishes in strength.
 It is then said to be a steady current.

-These relations were first established by Dr. G. S. Ohm, in a work pub- lished in 1827.
+These relations were first established by Dr. G. S. Ohm, in a work published in 1827.
 They are expressed by the formula, Electromotive force = Current × Resistance, which is called Ohm’s Law.

-Generation of Heat by the current.
+### Generation of Heat by the current.

-117.]
-During the flow of a steady current through a conductor of uniform material of the first class heat is generated in the conductor, but the substance of the conductor will not be affected in any way, for if the heat is allowed to escape as fast as it is generated, the temperature and every other physical condition of the conductor remains the same.JOULE’S LAW.
+117. During the flow of a steady current through a conductor of uniform material of the first class heat is generated in the conductor, but the substance of the conductor will not be affected in any way, for if the heat is allowed to escape as fast as it is generated, the temperature and every other physical condition of the conductor remains the same.

+JOULE’S LAW.

 The whole work done by the external electromotive force in urging elec- tricity through the body is therefore spent in generating heat.
 The dynamical